prometheus/alertmanager/README.md

 ```

 > Important: Do not load balance traffic between Prometheus and its Alertmanagers, but instead point Prometheus to a list of all Alertmanagers.
 The Alertmanager implementation expects all alerts to be sent to all Alertmanagers to ensure high availability.

+### Disabling high availability
+Alertmanager by default listens on port `:9094` to be contacted by peers.
+If this is not desired,
+setting `--cluster.listen-address=` will stop alertmanager to listen on that port disabling the HA feature.

 ## Contributing to the Front-End